AmpersandJS/ampersand-view/README.md

 ### registerSubview `view.registerSubview(viewInstance)`

 * viewInstance {Object} Any object with a "remove" method, typically an instantiated view.
 But doesn't have to be, it can be anything with a remove method.
-The remove method doesn't have to actually remove itself from the DOM (since the parent view is being removed anyway), it is generally just used for unregistering any handler that it set up.
+The remove method doesn't have to actually remove itself from the DOM (since the parent view is being removed anyway), it is generally just used for unregistering any handler that the subview sets up.

+This method will:

+1. store a reference to the subview for cleanup when `remove()` is called.
+2. sdd a reference to itself at `subview.parent`
+3. return the subview

 ### renderSubview `view.renderSubview(viewInstance, containerEl)`